-3.17 SITE HANDOVER
+2.17 SITE HANDOVER

 - a) At times the Site Manager may be requested to handover a site for items outside of the agreed scope. (e.g. installation of pools, third party air conditioning or entertainment systems.)
-The Site Manager must complete and submit the F046 Possession of Site to the client/representative. - b) The Site Manager is then responsible for: - ensuring all hazards reasonably foreseeable are controlled and or eliminated;

-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 19 of 70 Owner: WHS Manager Date of Issue: July 2019 all site signage is removed and access points to temporary scaffold systems are secured prior to handover.
+The Site Manager must complete and submit the F046 Possession of Site to the client/representative. - b) The Site Manager is then responsible for: - ensuring all hazards reasonably foreseeable are controlled and or eliminated. - all site signage is removed and access points to temporary scaffold systems are secured prior to handover.
 Refer to F046 Possession of Site.